 No. QBs can only continue the coverage(s) you already had.

 When must I decide to elect COBRA coverage?

-If you are entitled to receive COBRA coverage, you must be given an election period of at least 60 days to make a decision whether or not to choose continuing coverage.
+Your employer must provide an election period of at least 60 days to make a decision regarding COBRA coverage.

 If I waive COBRA coverage, can I elect coverage at a later date?

 How long does COBRA coverage last?

 What happens when COBRA coverage ends?

-At the end of the COBRA coverage period, you must find insurance coverage elsewhere.
-Insurance options include:
+When your COBRA coverage expires, you must find insurance coverage elsewhere.
+Options include: